-The Parents as Teachers Program is an in-home visiting program being offered by the Doddridge County Starting Points Center.
+The Parents as Teachers Program is an in-home visiting program being offered by the Doddridge County Family Support Center.
 Each visit lasts approximately an hour and is focused on supporting you as a parent and helping your child grow and learn to prepare for school.

 We provide parent/child activities and ways to promote language, problem solving, social development, gross and fine motor skills and other cognitive activities.
 We believe that as a parent you are your child's first and most important teacher.
 Home visiting is not about the home visitor as an expert, but about the home visitor and family working together on interests and goals set by the family.